AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

 ### `before` and `beforeAll` hook composers

-`before` and `beforeAll` hook composer accept the following [arguments](https://the-guild.dev/graphql/tools/docs/resolvers#resolver-function-signature):
+`before` and `beforeAll` hook composers accept the following [arguments](https://the-guild.dev/graphql/tools/docs/resolvers#resolver-function-signature):

 - `root` - The resolver's return value for this field's root or parent